lanl/Byfl/README.md

 Byfl comes with a set of wrapper scripts that simplify instrumentation.  `bf-gcc`, `bf-g++`, `bf-gfortran`, and `bf-gccgo` wrap, respectively, the GNU C, C++, Fortran, and Go compilers.  `bf-mpicc`, `bf-mpicxx`, `bf-mpif90`, and `bf-mpif77` further wrap the similarly named [Open MPI](http://www.open-mpi.org/) and [MPICH](http://www.mpich.org/) wrapper scripts to use the Byfl compiler scripts instead of the default C, C++, and Fortran compilers.
 Use any of these scripts as you would the underlying compiler.
 When you run your code, Byfl will output a sequence of `BYFL`-prefixed lines to the standard output device and a superset of the data to a binary file (called *filename*`.byfl` by default):

+    BYFL_INFO: Byfl command line:
     BYFL_SUMMARY: -----------------------------------------------------------------
     BYFL_SUMMARY:                     1,280 bytes (512 loaded + 768 stored)
     BYFL_SUMMARY:                        96 flops
     BYFL_SUMMARY:                       549 integer ops
     BYFL_SUMMARY:                        67 memory ops (2 loads + 65 stores)
-    BYFL_SUMMARY:                        35 branch ops (1 unconditional and direct + 32 conditional or indirect + 1 function calls + 1 function returns + 0 other)
+    BYFL_SUMMARY:                        35 branch ops (1 unconditional and direct + 32 conditional or indirect + 2 function calls or returns + 0 other)
     BYFL_SUMMARY:                       747 TOTAL OPS
     BYFL_SUMMARY: -----------------------------------------------------------------
     BYFL_SUMMARY:                    10,240 bits (4,096 loaded + 6,144 stored)